What are the chances I was exposed to DES?

 DES Daughters over age 40 also run an increased risk for breast cancer.
 Yearly breast screenings, clinical breast exams and reporting any change in your breasts to your doctor is suggested.

-Researchers are further investigating findings that show DES Daughters join DES Sons with an increased risk for cardiovascular disease (stroke, coronary artery disease and heart attach); diabetes; osteoporosis; and fractures.
+Researchers are further investigating findings that show DES Daughters join DES Sons with an increased risk for cardiovascular disease (coronary artery disease and heart attack); diabetes; osteoporosis; and fractures.

 Describe The DES Daughter Pap/pelvic Exam.